 Susan H. Brandt was a 2011–12 William H. Helfand Fellow in American Medicine, Science, and Society at the Library Company.
 She is a Lecturer in the Department of History at the University of Colorado at Colorado Springs.

 Recipient of the 2020 Library Company of Philadelphia First Book Award

 Lindsay DiCuirci’s Colonial Revivals: The Nineteenth-Century Lives of Early American Books (University of Pennsylvania Press, 2019) examines the rise of American antiquarianism and historical reprinting in antebellum America.
 Not merely vehicles for preserving the past, reprinted colonial books testified to the inveterate regional, racial, doctrinal, and political fault lines in the American historical landscape.

 Lindsay DiCuirci is Associate Professor of English at the University of Maryland, Baltimore County.
 She was a Reese Fellow in American Bibliography at the Library Company in 2010–11.

 2020 Honorable Mention

-Nora Doyle’s Maternal Bodies: Redefining Motherhood in Early America (UNC Press, 2018) explores the ways in which ideas about the body were central to defining motherhood, both as a lived experience and as a cultural symbol.
-Nora Doyle is Assistant Professor of History and Chair of the Department of History and Political Science at Salem College in Winston-Salem, North Carolina.
+Nora Doyle’s Maternal Bodies: Redefining Motherhood in Early America (University of North Carolina Press, 2018) explores the ways in which ideas about the body were central to defining motherhood, both as a lived experience and as a cultural symbol.